Results from the Migraine in Aotearoa New Zealand Survey 2022

 Most people who have frequent migraine attacks have been warned of the risks of “overusing” acute medication.
 We’re told that taking too many painkillers or triptans can end up causing a headache, instead of relieving it, resulting in a daily or near-daily “medication overuse headache” or “medication adaptation headache”.

 This is also sometimes known as “rebound headache” but we prefer not to use this terminology because rebound headache is also used to refer to a migraine attack that recurs after an initially successful treatment.
 In this sense, rebound headache is very common, because migraine attacks can last for 72 hours (or even longer) and treatments for migraine attacks can wear off after a few hours, so it’s not unusual to have to take several doses of acute medication to completely treat a single migraine attack.

 This is a completely different phenomenon from medication adaptation headache, which, according to accepted diagnostic criteria, can only be present with overuse of acute medications for at least three months.

-The International Headache Society (IHS) has indicated people are at risk of medication adaptation headache if they have headache for 15 days or more a month (chronic migraine) and have used (for at least three months):
+The International Headache Society (IHS) has indicated people are at risk of medication adaptation headaches if they have headaches for 15 days or more a month (chronic migraine) and have used (for at least three months):